 Creating essential content that is both informative and concise is not only crucial for how customers will interact with your products, but also for how Amazon will index them in their search engine.

 The product description is your chance to succinctly sum up what your product is about in one paragraph, letting customers know exactly what they’re buying.
 A cohesive, well-written description remains an essential part of the online shopping experience.
-Though product descriptions play a lesser role than product titles in Amazon’s internal search algorithm, Amazon is highly competitive retail channel.
+Though product descriptions play a lesser role than product titles in Amazon’s internal search algorithm, Amazon is a highly competitive retail channel.
 Brands need to optimize all content that relates to Amazon’s search algorithm in order to be discovered in a sea of similar products, including essential content.

 What Makes a Good Product Description